kennyose/FCCProjectZone/README.md

 `node app.js` or `npm start` to start server

+Frontend HTML, CSS and Javascript assets are located in the `Frontend` folder.
+Latest updates will be found there.

 Open your browser to http://localhost:3000 to view the homepage => '/' >